SciRuby/sciruby.com/source/_posts/2014-07-28-benchmarks-for-integration-gem.markdown

 comments: true
 categories: [GSOC2014,GSOC,Integration,Students]
 ---

-The Integration gems is now filled with a lot of functions to choose from.
-To make this choice easier, I have done some benchmarking stuff to see how fast and acuurate each of these functions are.
-The results of these tests for some randomly chose functions are given below.
+The Integration gem now includes quite a few functions from which to choose.
+To make this choice easier, I have done some benchmarking to see how fast and acuurate each of these functions are.
+The results of these tests for some randomly chosen functions are given below.
 The speed test reports shows the user CPU time, system CPU time, the sum of the user and system CPU times, and the elapsed real time to perform 100 iterations of the code.
 The unit of time is seconds.

-For function f(x)= x^2+3*x+7 on interval (0,1)
+## For function f(x)= x^2+3*x+7 on interval (0,1)

-Speed Tests:
+### Speed Tests

 ```
 Benchmarking with 100 iterations
                                 user     system      total        real